-- 1 We will conduct fair marketing and bidding, and not engage in unfair practices such as collusion and cartels. - We will maintain appropriate and transparent relationships with our contractors - 3 We will select business partners in a fair and equitable manner. - 4 We will not offer entertainment or gifts to customers that go beyond what is legally and socially acceptable. - Our advertising, displays and briefing sessions will be honest and sincere. - 6 We will respond appropriately to customer feedback. - We will maintain transparent relationships with governments and local authorities. - We will respect the cultures and customs of the places where we operate.
+- We will conduct fair marketing and bidding, and not engage in unfair practices such as collusion and cartels. - We will maintain appropriate and transparent relationships with our contractors. - 3 We will select business partners in a fair and equitable manner. - We will not offer entertainment or gifts to customers that go beyond what is legally and socially acceptable. - Our advertising, displays and briefing sessions will be honest and sincere. - We will respond appropriately to customer feedback. - We will maintain transparent relationships with governments and local authorities. - Over the cultures and customs of the places where we operate.